mjkaufer/Icon-Generator/README.md

 ===============

--Generates a super awesome icon based on any input -Export said awesome icon to imgur
+-Generates a super awesome icon based on any input

+-Export said awesome icon to Imgur

 -Entertain you, depending on your amusement threshold